Edmonton river

 4. Creatives are expected to generate returns through product sales, we are also looking into organizing awards and a festival.

-These shops sell our limited edition cotton T-shirts and stickers:
+These shops sell our limited edition cotton T-shirts, hoodies, stickers and mugs:

 Contact us if you'd like to meet up to discuss this opportunity.

-We welcome any novel artwork or design, with ownership being retained by the creatives involved.
+We welcome nominations for themes and novel artwork, with ownership being retained by the creatives involved.

-For background on this self-funded project and past images feel free to check our slidedeck.
+For background on this independent self-funded project and our designs feel free to contact us.

 Subscribe to find out about our news and the next Face of Edmonton poll.